The History of The Library

-By the end of the twentieth century and the turn of the millennium, 14 Kennedy Street had become something of an underused resource.
+By the end of the twentieth century and the turn of the millennium, 14 Kennedy Street had become something of an under-supported resource.
 Eventually, economic forces – particularly, increasing book prices and declining membership as chambers and firms grew to ever bigger sizes opting for in-house and online facilities – meant that the library could no longer afford to keep the Kennedy Street property and to maintain its extensive and rich resources.

 In 2015, the library down-sized and moved accommodation to more modern, more centrally located premises.
 Whilst sad to say goodbye to its old home, the library is happy to move to accommodation closer to the CJC, the beating heart of Manchester’s legal community, and the library is proud to continue to provide lending library and reading room facilities for members of both legal professions.
-Onward Building has more modern facilities, including wheelchair access, more computer terminals, and free Wi-Fi access.
+Onward Buildings has more modern facilities, including wheelchair access, more computer terminals, and free Wi-Fi access.
 And as well as being more conveniently located, the premises are ample and spacious enough for the library to continue its tradition of providing an oasis of calm for members to research the law and prepare their cases in reading rooms removed from the busy city centre.

 Having begun life above a public house on Deansgate, the library has done a full circle, returning to accommodation back on Deansgate, albeit in a building which once belonged to the Temperance Society: ‘Onward Buildings’.